natureandjeweltones/natureandjeweltones.github.io/README.md

 Welcome to Nature And Jewel Tones.

-We specialize in carefully selected new and pre-owned clothing, merino wool garments, shoes, bags, and accessories.
+We specialize in carefully selected new and pre-owned clothing, merino wool garments, shoes, bags, and accessories for both children and adults.

+## About

+Nature And Jewel Tones is a Toronto-based online boutique specializing in carefully selected new and pre-owned clothing, merino wool garments, shoes, bags, and accessories.
+We focus on quality fabrics, thoughtful presentation, and transparent item descriptions.

 ## Categories

 - Women's Clothing
-- Merino Wool
+- Baby and Children's Merino Wool
 - Shoes
 - Bags & Accessories